A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Literature Review

 \section{Literature Review}

-In this section, we present recent studies aimed to solve TSP-D. We limit our literature review to the studies that focus on routing a single drone and a single truck where both vehicles actively participate in serving customers.
-The detailed reviews of routing multiple drones and trucks can be found in \citet{macrina2020drone} and \citet{chung2020optimization}.
+In this section, we present recent studies aimed at solving TSP-D. We limit our literature review to studies that focus on routing a single drone and a single truck where both vehicles actively participate in serving customers.
+The detailed reviews of combined drone-truck routing and comparison among problem variants can be found in \citet{macrina2020drone} and \citet{chung2020optimization}.
 Also, we present the recent advancements in learning methods to solve routing problems in general.